Jose Mourinho adamant coaching methods are second to none and dismisses Tottenham crisis talk

 1 - This is the first time a José Mourinho side has conceded in the opening five minutes of both halves in a Premier League match.
 Teamtalk. #WHUTOT pic.twitter.com/532yL5J5xd— OptaJoe (@OptaJoe) February 21, 2021

-Mourinho refused to concede Tottenham's chances of finishing in the top four while they were still mathematically possible, but admitted winning the Europa League could represent a more viable route in the Champions League.
+Mourinho refused to concede Tottenham's chances of finishing in the top four while they were still possible, but admitted winning the Europa League could represent a more viable route into the Champions League.

 "It is still mathematically possible," he added.
 "When it is mathematically possible it is realistic, yes it's very hard, but mathematically it's possible.